DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Dirk_Lewandowski_def/index.markdown

 succeeds in generating awareness for the topic of publicly available web indexes.

-1.  **Alternative Search Engines**
+***Alternative Search Engines***

 There have been efforts in the past to establish alternative search engines.
-But consensus was lacking on what constitutes an ‘alternative’.
+But consensus is lacking on what constitutes an ‘alternative’.
 One might consider all search engines that are not Google as alternatives.
 This would include all the search engines that have been heralded as the next ‘Google killer’, but never manage to succeed over